-The film takes place in the year 2027, in a world in which women have somehow become infertile, a former activist (Theo Faron) agrees to help transport a miraculously pregnant woman across a war-ridden country out to a sanctuary at sea in order to save the human-race.
+Plot Summary: In a world in which women have somehow become infertile, a former activist (Theo Faron) agrees to help transport a miraculously pregnant woman across a war-ridden country out to a sanctuary at sea in order to save the human-race.

-The narrative begins with a short peek into the grim world of the film, as our protagonist ‘Theo’ makes his way into a small café to grab a coffee.
+The narrative begins with a quick peek into the grim world of the film, as our protagonist ‘Theo’ makes his way into a small café to grab a coffee.
 This soon leading onto a very shocking moment, which instantly establishes the tone of the film, and really helps give the audience a clear understanding of how these characters are coping with this reality.
 This soon leads onto the opening becoming very iconic in its own right (as well as my personal favourite scene of the film) and still feels very effective even today.

 When it comes to the characters, all the performances throughout the film are pretty great, as every actor is really giving their all here regardless of the importance of their roles within the story.
 As Clive Owen, Clare-Hope Ashitey, Chiwetel Ejiofor and Michael Caine are all terrific.
 Julianne Moore as: ‘Julian’ in particular was a stand-out for me however, having some very memorable moments within only a short amount of screen-time.
 This is also one of the few films where I must really praise the extras, as many of the continuous takes are done using enormous amounts of extras, and from the foreground through to the background, there isn’t one out-of-place extra.